ullix/ESP32-Flash-Crash/README.md

 The download of files > 150k Bytes via WiFi results in a crash induced by Watch-Dog-Timer (WDT) on task `async_tcp (CPU 1)`.
 This happens on all types of ESP32 of the "classic" type (new versions S2, S3, C3 not yet tested).

-When tested with ESP8266 (the present code is for ESP32 only but can be easily adapted to ESP8266) a WDT crash was NEVER seen!
+When tested with ESP8266 (the present code is for ESP32-only but can be easily adapted to ESP8266) a WDT crash was NEVER seen!

 On an ESP32 files smaller than 100k never result in a WDT crash.
 The transition from "never crashing" to "crashing" is between 100k and 150k files sizes.
 Worst effect was observed at a file size of 300k.
 Strangely, it actually got a little bit better at even large files.